openqasm/openqasm/source/language/types.rst

 Like virtual qubits, physical qubits are global variables, but unlike virtual qubits, they must not be declared.

-These qubit types are often used for ``defcal`` blocks because calibrations are typically valid only for a particular set of physical qubits (see also :ref:`pulse gates <pulse-gates>`).
+These qubit types are always used for ``defcal`` blocks.
+Calibrations are valid only for a particular set of physical qubits.
+See also :ref:`pulse gates <pulse-gates>`.

-..
-TODO: Where is a better place for physical circuit discussion?
-..
-TODO: Should we introduce executable circuit as another term for physical circuit?
+Physical qubits cannot be used in ``gate`` statements.
+See also :ref:`gate definitions <gate-statement>`.

 Physical qubits are also used in lower parts of the compilation stack when emitting physical circuits.
-A physical circuit is one which only references physical qubits, and every operation used in the circuit has an associated ``defcal``, which we can call hardware-native gates or measurements.
-A physical circuit can be directly executed on the target hardware.
+A physical circuit is one which only references physical qubits, and every operation used in the circuit has an associated ``defcal``, which we refer to as hardware-native gates and measurements.

 .. code-block::